 - Identify the system and its components.
 Identify the key personnel including plan administrator, medical director (must have a Kentucky medical license) and case manager (must hold Kentucky certification).

 - Demonstrate financial ability and professional expertise to perform all necessary functions.
-If applicants have previously provided managed care or similar services in the commonwealth, they must provide a summary of the administrative and medical services provided to which clients.
+If applicants have previously provided managed care or similar services in the commonwealth, they must provide a summary of the administrative and medical services provided and a list of representative entities.
 If the applicant does not provide managed care in Kentucky, a performance bond or cash surety deposit of $500,000 will be required.
 A copy of the most recent audited financial statement is also required.

 - The plan must demonstrate it will provide prompt and effective access to qualified medical services.
 The employees must have adequate choice and convenient geographic access to gatekeepers, specialists and facilities.